zwegner/pythonc/README.txt

 Some near-term plans:
 Improve the memory management
-Restructure the front end so most logic is in the syntax.py domain Do lots of simple but effective optimizations during translation Fill in enough of the Python builtins/simple modules to not care anymore Clean up the back end code
+Do lots of simple but effective optimizations during translation Fill in enough of the Python builtins/simple modules to not care anymore Clean up the back end code
+Remove all use of the STL

 Some long-term plans:
-Remove all use of the STL
 Use C instead of C++

 Python support